Moving to France From the US: An Expat’s Guide

-The majority of expats have their jobs lined up before they move as one of the conditions of their work visa.
+The majority of expats have their jobs lined up before they move as one of the conditions of their work visas.
 For young people who want to mix work experience with travel (and whose French isn’t perfect yet), a working holiday visa is a good option to find part-time jobs in the service sector.

 Understanding the Cost of Living in France

 It will come as no surprise that life in Paris is expensive.
-Paris routinely finds itself on lists for the most expensive cities in the world.
+Paris routinely finds itself on lists of the most expensive cities in the world.
 Expats who move here will find that everything—from rent to restaurants—costs a little bit more than it does in the rest of France.

 Elsewhere in France, prices are more affordable.
 Cities like Strasbourg, Lyon, Grenoble, Aix-en-Provence, Marseille, and Nantes are 10% to 50% less expensive than Paris.
-For instance, a one-bedroom apartment in central Lyon averages about 700 Euros a month.
-Meanwhile, in Nantes, it costs just over 500 Euros.
+For instance, a one-bedroom apartment in central Lyon averages about 700 euros a month.
+Meanwhile, in Nantes, it costs just over 500 euros.

 Read: Cost of Living in France